papivot/pace-docs/PKS Bootcamp prep.md

 Use 'pks cluster gcpcluster00' to monitor the state of your cluster
 ```

-After a few minutes, the depolyment would have successfully completed and
+After a few minutes, the deployment would have successfully completed and

 >` pks cluster gcpcluster00`